 Question: To claim OOA funding for apartments can a OOA room be provided instead of a full apartment?

-Answer: No. Where OOA funding is claimed for an apartment, the OOA needs to be a full apartment which would generally consist of a bedroom, living room, kitchen and bathroom.
-A studio style apartment can used for OOA.
+Answer: No. Where OOA funding is claimed for an apartment, the NDIS expects the OOA apartment to be a full apartment which would generally consist of a bedroom, living room, kitchen and bathroom.

 Clarification Item 17: Dwelling type and Building Classification